Provider Backbone Bridge Traffic Engineering: History

 Provider Backbone Bridge Traffic Engineering was originally developed in 2006 as a Nortel specific protocol named Provider Backbone Transport (PBT).
 The company championed the technology and brought it to the IEEE 802.1 committee where it was renamed to PBB-TE and a working group, P802.1Qay, was chartered on May 7, 2007.

+In 2007, British Telecom (BT) announced plans to incorporate PBB-TE, then referred to as Provider Backbone Transport (PBT), into its 21st Century Network (21CN) initiative, aiming to simplify network architecture and reduce operational costs.
 802.1Qay was in sponsor ballot from January 2009 to April 2009.
 It was ratified by the IEEE Standards Association on June 18, 2009.
 It was published in August 2009.